Skip to main content

 • Most of the time the initial message is some attribute like "Name", "Role", or "Salary"

-• Send Message: As we move out from any single Vertex to any other Vertex in a "hop", we send a message to it with some information
+• Send Message: As you move out from any single Vertex to any other Vertex in a "hop", you send a message to it with some information

 • This can be based on infromation we've gotten in previous hops, or solely based on that Vertex's own information